Write for Literary Ladies Guide

 - Great memoirs and autobiographies of classic women writers

-- We are committed to in-depth coverage of classic African-American and Latina authors, so any pertinent content is welcome
+- We are committed to in-depth coverage of classic Black and Latina authors, so any pertinent content is welcome

-- Influential one-book authors (Margaret Mitchell, Harper Lee, Anna Sewell, etc.)
+- Influential one-book authors (Margaret Mitchell, Anna Sewell, Emily Brontë, etc.)

 - Literary friendships: Willa Cather & Sarah Orne Jewett; Sylvia Plath & Anne Sexton